 Recognition for Years of Service

 Permanent full time and part time employees shall be recognized based on their years of service to the FMPLD.
+The Anniversary date will be considered for the Service Award if the anniversary falls between July 1 and June 30 in the fiscal year of the annual reception.
 The employee shall be recognized at the Employee Recognition Event, based on the criteria below.

 Service Anniversary Recognition: Card and gift or gift certificate